February 3rd is Setsubun, the division of seasons.

 ABOUT THIS PICTURE BOOK

-This picture book was made by Chibikomama, using free stock illustrations.
+This picture book was made by Chibiko.
+I drew illustrations by myself.
 You can free download the PDF files in only personal use.

 Japanese audiobook by Yuuka Andou.